wdk-docs/pymdown-extensions-docs/documents/src/markdown/extensions/superfences.md

 ````

 !!! tip "YAML Configuration Format"
 If you are attempting to configure these options in a YAML based configuration (like in [MkDocs][mkdocs]), please
 see the [FAQ](../faq.md#function-references-in-yaml) to see how to specify function references in YAML.

-!!! new "Changes 8.0"
-    - `validator` now accepts the following variables:
-        - `inputs`: with all the parsed options/attributes (validator should not modify this structure).
-        - `options`: a dictionary to which all valid options should be assigned to.
-        - `attrs`: a dictionary to which all valid attributes should be assigned to.
-        - `md`: the `Markdown` object.
-    - If the [`attr_list`][attr-list] extension is enabled and the brace style header is used, any key/value pairs that
+!!! new "Changes 8.0" - `validator` now accepts the following variables: - `inputs`: with all the parsed options/attributes (validator should not modify this structure). - `options`: a dictionary to which all valid options should be assigned to. - `attrs`: a dictionary to which all valid attributes should be assigned to. - `md`: the `Markdown` object. - If the [`attr_list`][attr-list] extension is enabled and the brace style header is used, any key/value pairs that
-      were assigned as attributes by the `validator` will be passed to the `formatter`'s `attrs` parameter.
-    - Options in the form of `key=` (which have no value) will are no longer be allowed.
+were assigned as attributes by the `validator` will be passed to the `formatter`'s `attrs` parameter. - Options in the form of `key=` (which have no value) will are no longer be allowed.
 A `key` with no value will
 assume the `value` to be the `key` name.
 This brings consistency as options are now parsed with
-      [`attr_list`][attr-list].
-    - If a `validator` fails, the next `validator`/`formatter` pair will be tired.
+[`attr_list`][attr-list]. - If a `validator` fails, the next `validator`/`formatter` pair will be tired.

-### Exception Handling
+### 异常处理

 In general, if an exception occurs in either a validator or a formatter, SuperFences will gracefully ignore the
 validator or formatter.
 In the case of validators, this usually means it will try the next validator in the line.
 In the